patrickpycheung/account/README.md

 To change the log level (e.g. in order to see the Hibernate SQL statements):

 * Change the property "logging.level.root" to "debug" in application.yml
-* Amend the springProfile property (for the default profile, i.e. !dev) in logback-spring.xml such that it will write logs at debug level
+* Amend the "springProfile" property (for the default profile, i.e. !dev) in logback-spring.xml such that it will write logs at debug level

 ## **Technology stack**